Abroek327/Algorithm-analysis-project-/README.md

 ## Complications/Challenges
 One of the most significant challenges we faced during the project was developing an efficient communication channel between our back-end and front-end.
 While we had initially planned on implementing a more sophisticated front-end, we ultimately had to make some compromises due to time and resource constraints.
 We shifted to a tkinter window and an HTML webpage printing the ASCII version of our output.
 The important and essential information is there, albeit in a less elegant way.
 Ultimately, the entire project can be done with one command in the command line and/or opening an HTML file in a browser, which is the ease of use we wanted.
 We also did not have the time to implement web scraping for live results.
 However, this did not affect the quality of our algorithm, and we were still able to achieve our goal of delivering accurate and optimal parlays to users.

-Most of our computational and algorithmic challenges came fromworking with large amounds of data at once.
-With the large historical database being utilized, and the nature of the number of combinations to expand at at great rate as thesize of a user game list increases, great emphasis had to be placed on making sure everything eas being done as efficiently as possible, and we would lose large amounts of time due to wain=ting n test results if we did not mind the efficiency.
+Most of our computational and algorithmic challenges came from working with large amounds of data at once.
+With the large historical database being utilized, and the nature of the number of combinations to expand at at great rate as thesize of a user game list increases, great emphasis had to be placed on making sure everything eas being done as efficiently as possible, and we would lose large amounts of time due to waiting for n test results if we did not mind the efficiency.

 ## Contributions
 * Max: Project Organizer, Implemented the single output and multi output simulated annealing algorithms, implemented and designed the automated testing suite, performed data analysis on testing results, project founder
-* James: Initial Simulated Annealing Research, Front-End Design and Implementation (Tkinter, HTML)
+* James: Initial Simulated Annealing Research, Database cleaning and formatting, Front-End Design and Implementation (Tkinter, HTML)
 * Jason: Setup, maintenance, formatting of the SQLite database for the group's needs, and creation + cleaning of testing data sources.
 * Andrew: SQL Testing, Knapsack research, and Simulated Annealing implementation research.